 Ready to dive deeper into Saline?
 Let's explore.

 Selling Your Saline Home?

 Thinking of selling your home in Saline?
 We can help!
-Learn more about listing your home with the Picknell Team, including the tools and resources we offer our sellers, our marketing strategies, and our featured listings.
+Learn more about listing your home with our team, including the tools and resources we offer our sellers, our marketing strategies, and our featured listings.

 Live, Work, and Play in Saline

 There's never a dull moment here in Saline, especially during summer!
 Every July, the town puts on its annual Celtic Festival, which draws visitors from the Saline's international sister cities in Wales and Germany.
 Residents love taking part in the Highlands Dance Competition, sampling some Irish bites, and learning more about Irish culture.